daliasaleeby/CS411ProjectA5Team2/README.md

   6. Use the command ``` git add README.md ```
   7. Use the command ``` git commit -m "my first commit! :D" ```
   8. Finally, use the command ``` git push ```

+## Fork it!!
+If you want this project to appear on your Github account, make sure you click "Fork" on the top right of the page! ;)